Structure Therapeutics Reports First Quarter 2023 Financial Results and Recent Highlights

 Topline data from Phase 1b multiple ascending dose and Phase 2a studies of GSBR-1290 expected in second half 2023

-SAN FRANCISCO and SHANGHAI, May 11, 2023 (GLOBE NEWSWIRE) -- Structure Therapeutics Inc. (NASDAQ: GPCR), a clinical-stage global biopharmaceutical company developing novel oral small molecule therapeutics for metabolic and pulmonary diseases, today reported financial results for the first quarter ended March 31, 2023, and highlighted recent corporate achievements.
+SAN FRANCISCO and SHANGHAI, China, May 19, 2023 (GLOBE NEWSWIRE) -- Structure Therapeutics Inc. (NASDAQ: GPCR), a clinical-stage global biopharmaceutical company developing novel oral small molecule therapeutics for metabolic and pulmonary diseases, today reported financial results for the first quarter ended March 31, 2023, and highlighted recent corporate achievements.

 “We are rapidly advancing GSBR-1290, our lead program in our oral GLP-1 franchise,” said Raymond Stevens, Ph.D., Founder and CEO of Structure Therapeutics.
 “Type 2 diabetes and obesity are increasing in prevalence worldwide and it is important to provide patients with options for these chronic and difficult-to-manage diseases.
 We look forward to moving our oral small molecule GSBR-1290 into type 2 diabetes and obesity patients in our Phase 2a study soon.”